jkbishay/jkbishay.github.io/essays/ugly-beauty-javascript.md

 *The Ugly Beauty of Javascript*

 If economics ever taught us anything, it's that people always face trade-offs.
+It's the principle that you must give something up in order to get something else.
 You want to make something better?
 Then you have to let something else worsen.
-You have to give something up in order to get something else.
-To me, Javascript models this economic principle quite well - maybe not in a simple way.
+To me, Javascript models this economic principle quite well, but maybe not in an obvious way.

 ## The Gains